 8. Refusal from sliders

-A slider is an interactive element which is usually added in the top of a website to attract attention to several offers on the resource.
+A slider is an interactive element usually added to the top of an eCommerce website to attract attention to several offers on the resource.

-At some point, many websites (including online stores) began to add sliders even when they didn’t include information but just alternating images.
+At some point, many eCommerce sites (including online stores) began to add sliders even when they didn’t include information but just alternating images.

 The analyses of click rate that were conducted after some time questioned the efficiency of such a solution.
-The automatic change of offers or news actually doesn’t attract attention.
+The automatic change of offers or news doesn’t attract attention.
 It only distracts users from the main idea of the page.
-Users just manage to notice the previous image, when the slide changes, and they have to go back to see it.
+Users manage to notice the previous image when the slide changes and go back to see it.

 Remove sliders from your pages and put other useful information in their place, such as top-selling products or a unique sales offer.
 This will keep a potential user attentive and focused, and not distracted or irritated.

 9. Replace CTA links with buttons

 If you still think that a link is the best way to nudge customer into actions, you are wrong.
 Replace all such links with buttons.
 They are visually more appealing than standard links and thus, are more effective for conversion rate optimization.